Sneeky-Man/The_Project/BUGS.md

 ### Major
 ##### This bug is a big problem but is either not game breaking, or happens very irregularly
 * Grabbing the screen and moving it will cause the game to slow to about 30fps, causing bullets to fire faster
+* Using arcade.Text to draw text sometimes causes big red lines to appear.
+This is likely a bug within arcade.

 ### Minor
 ##### This bug is a minor problem, due to its lack of severity or extreme rarity